Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Online Conformal Inference with Retrospective Adjustment

 \subsection{Jackknife+ with Efficient Leave-One-Out Formula}

-The proposed online conformal inference procedure builds upon the Adaptive Conformal Inference (ACI) framework introduced in \cref{subsec:aci} which aim to maintain the target long-term coverage level of $1-\alpha$.
+The proposed online conformal inference procedure builds upon the Adaptive Conformal Inference (ACI) framework introduced in \cref{subsec:aci}, which aims to maintain the target long-run coverage level of $1-\alpha$.
 That is, at each time $t$, the miscoverage rate $\alpha_t$ is updated according to an ACI-type rule.
-However, unlike these existing approaches that update the calibration set by simply appending the most recent residual, our method employs the Jackknife+ framework of \citep{barber2021predictive}, where we \emph{all} residuals in the calibration set whenever a new data point arrives.
+However, unlike these existing approaches that update the calibration set by simply appending the most recent residual, our method employs the Jackknife+ framework of \citet{barber2021predictive}, where we reconstruct \emph{all} residuals in the calibration set whenever a new data point arrives.
 This retrospective adjustment ensures faster adaptation to distributional shifts.

-However, a direct application of Jackknife+ requires $n_{t}$-many leave-one-out residuals, where $n_{t}=|\cI(t)|$ denotes the number of active observations at time $t$.
+However, a direct application of Jackknife+ requires $n_{t}$-many leave-one-out (LOO) residuals, where $n_{t}=|\cI(t)|$ denotes the number of active observations at time $t$.
 Naively refitting $n_t$ regression functions would be computationally prohibitive.
-Fortunately, when the underlying regression estimator is a linear smoother can overcome this limitation, since it allows an efficient leave-one-out formula as we have discussed in \cref{subsec:linear_smoother}.
-To simplify exposition, we focus on the case of kernel ridge regression (KRR), although the same principle applies to other linear smoothers.
+Fortunately, when the underlying regression estimator is a linear smoother, this limitation can be overcome, since it allows an efficient LOO formula, as discussed in \cref{subsec:linear_smoother}.
+For simplicity of exposition, we focus on the case of kernel ridge regression (KRR), although the same principle applies to other linear smoothers.

 At each time $t$ after $\tinit$, we construct a prediction set for $Y_{t}$ as follows.
 Let $\hat{f}_{\cI(t)}$ be the fitted KRR function with kernel $\kappa$ on the data $\{(X_i, Y_i)\}_{i\in \cI(t)}$, where $\cI(t)$ is defined in \labelcref{eq:training_data_indices}.
 Note that it is a linear smoother with smoothing function $\xi_n(x, (X_{i})_{i\in \cI(t)})= \{\uk^{(t)}(x)(K^{(t)}+ \lambda I)^{-1}\}^ \top$, where we define